Rasmus Dahlin: International play

-At age 16, Dahlin was the youngest player to ever dress for Sweden at the IIHF World U20 Championship, and the youngest player overall in the 2017 World Junior Ice Hockey Championships.
-Dahlin competed in the 2018 World Junior Ice Hockey Championships for Sweden, recording six assists and helping lead the team to win silver.
+At age 16, Dahlin was the youngest player to ever dress for Sweden at the World Junior Championships, and the youngest player overall in the 2017 World Junior Championships.
+Dahlin later competed in the 2018 World Junior Championships, recording six assists and helping lead the team to win silver.
 He was named the tournament's top defenceman after scoring the second-most points amongst tournament defencemen.
-After Dahlin and several other teammates removed their silver medals after receiving them during the medal ceremony, he was suspended for the first two games of the 2019 World Junior Ice Hockey Championships.
+After Dahlin and several other teammates removed their silver medals after receiving them during the medal ceremony, he was suspended for the first two games of the 2019 World Junior Championships.

-Dahlin also represented the Swedish senior team at the 2018 Winter Olympics, becoming the youngest player to compete in the 2018 tournament, and the youngest to compete in the men's hockey tournament since 1984.
+Dahlin represented the Sweden senior team at the 2018 Winter Olympics, becoming the youngest player to compete in the 2018 tournament, and the youngest to compete in the men's tournament since 1984.

-He represented Sweden at the 2024 IIHF World Championship and won a bronze medal.
+He represented Sweden at the 2024 World Championship and won a bronze medal.

+Personal life

+Dahlin is engaged to Carolina Matovac.
+While Dahlin and Matovac were vacationing in France during the summer of 2025, Matovac suffered major heart failure while she was pregnant.
+Due to her heart failure, Matovac required multiple instances of CPR, spent multiple weeks in a hospital on life support and received a heart transplant; she also suffered a miscarriage.